 What Should You Do With a Large IRA Before RMDs Start?

 If you have a large IRA, planning before Required Minimum Distributions (RMDs) begin can significantly reduce your lifetime tax burden.
-RMDs begin at age 73 and force taxable withdrawals based on your account balance and life expectancy.
-Strategies such as Roth conversions, tax diversification, and strategic withdrawal timing can help reduce future required distributions and improve retirement tax efficiency.
+Under current rules, many retirees begin RMDs at age 73, which can trigger taxable withdrawals based on account balance and life expectancy.
+Strategies such as Roth conversions, tax diversification, and strategic withdrawal timing may help reduce future required distributions and improve retirement tax efficiency.

 Why Large IRAs Can Create Future Tax Problems

 Many retirees build substantial balances in tax-deferred accounts like traditional IRAs.
-While that can be beneficial during your working years, those balances eventually create mandatory withdrawals later in retirement.
+While that can be beneficial during working years, those balances may eventually create mandatory withdrawals later in retirement.

-RMDs are calculated by dividing your IRA balance by a life expectancy factor set by the IRS.
-The larger the account balance, the larger the required withdrawal and the higher the potential tax impact.
+RMDs are calculated using your IRA balance and an IRS life-expectancy factor.
+The larger the account balance, the larger the required withdrawal and the greater the potential tax impact.

 | Example IRA Balance at Age 73 | Estimated First RMD | Potential Planning Impact |